 His greatest success was in La Ciotat on the very polling day when Antide Boyer took on the socialist Eugène Rostand against whom Alexandre had borne something of a grudge ever since Rostand's supporters had given him a kicking in his earliest days as an anarchist.
-Followed by three comrades, he burst like a whirlwind into the polling-hall only minutes before the polls were due to close, slipped an incendiary device1 into the box and beat a retreat before the gendarmes on duty there had had time to reof witnesses he would undoubtedly have drawn his gun alleging that Alexandre had made to attack him.
+Followed by three comrades, he burst like a whirlwind into the polling-hall only minutes before the polls were due to close, slipped an incendiary device1 into the box and beat a retreat before the gendarmes on duty there had had time to react.
+There was tremendous rejoicing in the Flory bar when it was learned that the poll had had to be declared annulled.